Classical Guitar with Christopher Parkening

 events in Malibu and surrounding cities.

-Are you interested in declaring a minor in music with an emphasis classical guitar?
+Are you interested in declaring a minor in music with an emphasis in classical guitar?

 If so, please contact Kevin Enstrom to receive more information.